UK budget watchdog warned ex-finance minister Kwarteng about soaring borrowing

 "Policies that your government announces in the coming weeks will have potentially large impacts on economic and fiscal outcomes," the OBR said, adding that they could boost the economy but also add to borrowing, especially in the short term.

-In a letter published this week, OBR chair Richard Hughes said energy prices had turned out lower than was assumed since the draft forecasts last September, but interest rates were higher and government budget policy was tighter.
+In a letter published this week, OBR chair Richard Hughes said energy prices had turned out lower than was assumed since the draft forecasts last September, but interest rates were higher.

 Britain ran a budget deficit of 132 billion pounds or 5.2% of GDP in the 2022/23 fiscal year.
 In March the OBR forecast this would fall to 5.1% in 2023/24, and to 1.7% in four years' time. ($1 = 0.7753 pounds) (Editing by Toby Chopra)